Six of Spanish cyclist's 12 guards killed in Pakistan's wild west

-The cyclist, identified as Javier Colorado, suffered minor wounds, police said, but his family said he was unhurt.
-He had crossed into Pakistan's western province of Baluchistan from Iran, they said.
+The cyclist, who suffered minor wounds, had crossed into Pakistan's western province of Baluchistan from Iran, they said.
 Six guards were wounded.

-According to Colorado's Facebook page, he was planning to cycle around the world.
-Early on Wednesday, he posted "Adios Iran, Hola Pakistan" on his page.

-Colorado's family also posted a message on his Facebook several hours after the attack:

 Two young Czech women taking the same route by bus were kidnapped in March and are still being held.